saucelabs/sauce-docs/docs/dev/cli/saucectl.md

 </TabItem>
 <TabItem value="binary">
+Requires Node.js v16 or higher and npm v8 or higher.

 ```bash title="Using NPM and SAUCECTL_INSTALL_BINARY"
 SAUCECTL_INSTALL_BINARY=https://company.domain.com/saucectl_0.32.2_mac_64-bit.tar.gz npm install -g saucectl
 ```

 :::tip
-Use the `SAUCECTL_INSTALL_BINARY` environment variable to make `saucectl` available from a known source within your control or if you use `npx saucectl` to bypass installation.
+Use the `SAUCECTL_INSTALL_BINARY` environment variable to make `saucectl` available from a known source in your control or if you use `npx saucectl` to bypass installation.
 :::

 </TabItem>